-Our coefficient estimates from estimating Eq.
-(3) with either book debt or net debt as the dependent variable are presented in Table 3.
-Primarily, we focus on the coefficients on the dummy variables and the interaction term.
-These results provide mixed empirical support for our first hypothesis, namely that investability is associated with lower dependence on debt financing.
-For SC firms, investability is clearly associated with a lower dependence on debt relative to their non-investable counterparts.
+investability is clearly associated with a lower dependence on debt relative to their non-investable counterparts.
 However, for DC firms we cannot reject the hypothesis that investability has no effect on debt levels.
 Even though the sum of the relevant coefficients is negative, it is not significantly different to zero.
 Therefore debt financing only appears to become less important for SC firms post-liberalization.

 An interesting hierarchy of debt employment emerges from this analysis.
 DC firms are the largest users of debt and in particular non-investable DC firms.
-Interestingly, the nonsignificance of the interaction term suggests that investability has roughly the same impact on debt variables whether the firm is SC or DC.
+Interestingly, the non-significance of the interaction term suggests that investability has roughly the same impact on debt variables whether the firm is SC or DC.
 However, the magnitudes of the coefficients are such that even though DC firms lower their debt ratios post-liberalization, they still hold more debt than SC firms.
 So the hierarchy has DC non-investable firms at the top and SC investable firms at the bottom in terms of reliance on debt financing.
 It is noteworthy that DC firms use more debt financing than their SC counterparts.
-It could be argued on theoretical grounds that DC firms should use less debt than SC firms, since debt serves to dilute the private benefits of control in the former as creditors can monitor and may impose constraints on the controlling manager's behaviour via debt covenants.
+It could be argued on theoretical grounds that DC firms should use less debt than SC firms, because debt serves to dilute the private benefits of control in the former as creditors can monitor and may impose constraints on the controlling manager's behavior via debt covenants.
 Our results imply the opposite, with DC firms using relatively more debt financing.
-This is consistent with the empirical findings of Francis et al. (2005), Dey et al. (2009), and Harvey et al. (2004), who show that the greater the ratio of managerial voting to cashflow rights, the greater the use of debt financing.10 Similarly, Chong (2010) finds that the greater the discrepancy between voting and cashflow rights in a firm, the greater the use of bank (debt) financing.
+This is consistent with the empirical findings of Francis et al. (2005), Dey et al. (2009), and Harvey et al. (2004), who show that the greater the ratio of managerial voting to cashflow rights, the greater the use of debt financing.
+10 Similarly, Chong (2010) finds that the greater the discrepancy between voting and cashflow rights in a firm, the greater the use of bank (debt) financing.
 This preference for debt financing may be due to a number of factors.
-Billet and Liu (2008) show that, while the cost of bond financing is higher for DC firms (compared to SC firms)11, it is still preferred because as the wedge between voting and cashflow rights widens (managers and shareholders' interests diverge), the cost of debt relative to equity declines.
-Debt may also be preferred as the cost of equity financing is likely to be even higher for these firms, (see Jarrell and Poulson, 1988), implying that greater the use of debt financing may not be by choice.
-The relatively higher employment of debt is also consistent with the notion that debt and "good" corporate governance are substitutes for one another (see Jensen, 1986; and Stulz, 1990).
+Billet and Liu (2008) show that, while the cost of bond financing is higher for DC firms (compared with SC firms), 11 it is still preferred because as the wedge between voting and cashflow rights widens (managers and shareholders' interests diverge), the cost of debt relative to equity declines.
+Debt may also be preferred as the cost of equity financing is likely to be even higher for these firms, (see Jarrell and Poulson 1988), implying that greater the use of debt financing may not be by choice.
+The relatively higher employment of debt is also consistent with the notion that debt and 'good' corporate governance are substitutes for one another (see Jensen 1986; and Stulz, 1990).
 Both Jiraporn and Gleason (2007) and Arping and Sautner (2010) present empirical evidence to support this view.
 They show that firms reduce their use of debt after corporate governance improvements.
 Finally, we note that the control variables are, by and large, of the correct sign and statistically significant; larger firms and those with a greater proportion of tangible assets use more debt.
 Consistent with the pecking order hypothesis, but not the trade-off model, profitable firms use less debt financing.